 - In addition, a right of first refusal by the municipality can be established by statute in the following cases:

 - In the area of validity of a development plan at

-to ensure orderly
+, to ensure an orderly

 The seller side must inform the municipality about the content of the purchase contract: